-- New graduates require a robust orientation program, a progressive workload, guided/ supervised practice, topical learning workshops, and support for at least 6 months and up to a year. - A structured, competency-based residency program successfully integrates and retains nursing graduates in the workforce.
+- New grads require a robust orientation program, a progressive workload, guided/supervised practice, topical learning workshops, and support for at least six months and up to a year. - A structured, competency-based, residency program successfully integrates and retains nursing graduates in the workforce.

-Overview of the Delivery of the Program
+Overview of the delivery of the CASN Nurse Residency

-There are two components of the program:
+There are two components of the Nurse Residency Program:

-- A. Preceptor-mentor training for experienced nurses (to be taken prior to working with a nurse-resident). - B. Delivery of the program to new nursing graduates (6 months).
+- A. Preceptor-mentor training for experienced nurses (taken prior to working with a nurse-resident) - B. Delivery of the nurse residency program to new nursing graduates (6 months)

-A. Preceptor-mentor training for experienced nurses (10-15 hours)
+A. Preceptor-Mentor training for experienced nurses (10-15 hours)

-- This training is taken before the preceptor-mentor works with a nurse-resident. - The employer selects the nurses who take this training. - The nurses who take the program can enrol at any time over a 3-month period. - The training includes: - attending nine asynchronous modules delivered virtually. - 1-hour facilitated discussion. - 1 two-page final assignment that reflects the consolidation of learning.
+- This training is taken before the preceptor-mentor works with a Nurse-Resident. - The employer selects the nurses who take this training. - The nurses who take the program can enrol anytime over a 3-month period. - The training Includes: - Attending 9 asynchronous modules delivered virtually. - 1-hour facilitated discussion. - 2-page final assignment that reflects the consolidation of learning.

-B. Nurse residency program for the new graduate (6 months)
+B. Nurse-Residency Program for the new graduate (6 months)

-Months 1-3: Preceptorship
+Months 1 - 3: Preceptorship

-- The employer provides the usual hospital orientation to the new graduate (5 days in week 1). - The hospital assigns the new graduate to a preceptor-mentor who has successfully completed the preceptor-mentor training. - The new graduate works "shoulder to shoulder" with the preceptor-mentor starting with a minimal patient load and working up to a full load. - The nurse-resident does four accessible virtual simulations provided by CASN (available in English and French) at times determined by the preceptor-mentor. - These are clinical situations with which research indicates all new graduates should have had simulation or actual practice experience upon joining the workforce. - Four 1-day workshops will be delivered virtually by CASN. - The preceptor-mentor undertakes a formative evaluation of the nurse-resident at 12 weeks, using the CASN evaluation rubric (assessing competency indicators).
+- Usual hospital orientation of the new graduate provided by the employer (5 days in week 1) - The hospital assigns the new graduate to a Preceptor-Mentor who has successfully completed the Preceptor-Mentor training - The new graduate works "shoulder to shoulder" with the Preceptor-Mentor starting with a minimal patient load and working up to a full load - The Nurse-Resident does 4 accessible virtual simulations provided by CASN (available in English and French) at times determined by the preceptor-mentor.
+These are clinical situations that research indicates all new graduates should have had simulation or actual practice experience with on joining the workforce.

+- 4, one-day workshops will be delivered virtually by CASN. - Formative evaluation of the Nurse-Resident at 12 weeks by the Preceptor-Mentor, using the CASN evaluation rubric (assesses competency indicators).

-Months 4-6: Mentorship
+Months 4 - 6: Mentorship

-- The new graduate has their own patient load, and the preceptor-mentor is readily available for consultation and guidance. - The new graduate attends two 1-day facilitated workshops. - The preceptor-mentor undertakes a summative evaluation of the nurse-resident at 6 months, using the CASN evaluation rubric (assessing competency indicators).
+- New graduate has own patient load Preceptor-Mentor readily available for consultation and guidance. - Includes 2, one-day facilitated workshops for new graduates. - Summative evaluation for the Nurse-Resident at 6 months by the Preceptor-Mentor using the CASN evaluation rubric (assess competency indicators).